 1 to 2 sheets Abura-age (Fried Thin Tofu) *cut into small pieces

 Toasted Nori *optional

 - Slice or tear Mushrooms into smaller pieces.
 Slice Ginger into fine strips.
 Combine Mushrooms and sliced Ginger, add Soy Sauce and Sake (Rice Wine), mix well and set aside.

-- Drain the rice and place into the rice cooker’s inner pot.
+- Wash Rice, drain and place into the rice cooker’s inner pot.
 Add Dashi Stock (OR Water and Dashi Powder) up to the 2-cups-marking.
-Add Soy Sauce, Mirin, Salt and Sesame Oil, and lightly mix.
+Add Soy Sauce, Mirin, Salt and Sesame Oil, and gently stir.

 - Spread the Mushroom mixture over the rice, spread Abura-age (Fried Thin Tofu), then press ‘COOK’ button to start cooking.

-- When the rice is cooked, let it steamed for 10 minutes.
-Then loosen and mix gently.
-Sprinkle chopped Spring Onion or mix it with rice.
+- When the rice is cooked, let it steamed for 10 minutes, then mix gently.
+Sprinkle with chopped Spring Onion or mix it with rice.
 Place some Toasted Nori and Sesame Seeds on top, and enjoy.